 Read and Update State

 You can now import this hook into your component and call it.
-The hook takes a selector parameter that is the name of the state you are selecting.
 This hook is modeled after React's useState hook.
-The first parameter is the state, the second one is your setter function.
-See below.
+It returns a destructured array with two values.

 function Comp() {